Language selection

 Mineral exploration by commodity

-Precious metals, particularly gold, remained the leading target for exploration spending ($2.4 billion), which represents a 62% increase over the previous year and accounts for 66% of total spending in 2021.
+Precious metals, particularly gold, remained the leading target for exploration spending ($2.5 billion), which remained flat from the previous year and accounts for 61% of total spending in 2022.

 Exploration and deposit appraisal percentage of expenditures, by mineral commodity group, 2012 and 2021 (p)